Engineering — Note 01

 The people who build it, run it.

 Frontend, backend, deploys, the pager — same team, end to end.
-There's no wall to throw things over, no separate ops group that inherits problems they didn't help create.
+There's no wall to throw things over, no separate ops group inheriting problems they didn't help create.
+Ownership beats org charts every time.

 05